Is Faith A Work, A Gift, Or Neither?10 min read

 Work Vs. Gift

-In order to understand the questions posed at the beginning, however, we must also define and draw a clear distinction between a work and a gift.
-A work, biblically speaking, is something we do in order to achieve something or receive something in return for our labor (Romans 4:4).
-For example, when an employee works his forty hours and payday arrives, he expects to be paid for his work—he earned his reward, in this case, money.
-A gift is something that is freely given to someone without them ever having worked for it; a gift cannot be earned, but simply received (Romans 4:5, 6:23).
+In order to understand the questions posed at the beginning, however, we must also define and draw a clear distinction between a work and a gift. work, biblically speaking, is something we do in order to achieve something or receive something in return for our labor (Romans 4:4).
+For example, when an employee works his forty hours and payday arrives, he expects to be paid for his work—he earned his reward, in this case, money. gift is something that is freely given to someone without them ever having worked for it; a gift cannot be earned, but simply received (Romans 4:5, 6:23).
 But in both cases, a reward and/or a gift can be disregarded or rejected.

 The Bible makes it clear that God is not interested in our working toward salvation because doing so would give opportunity to those who are prideful (that is, all of us) to boast in their "amazing" works and actions (Ephesians 2:8-9)—this would inevitably demean the work of Christ in fulfilling the Law, and His work on the Cross (Galatians 2:21).
 And the Bible also leaves no doubt that salvation is a gift from God (John 3:16; Romans 5:15, 6:23), and that our "works of the Law" (that is, any good work we do as part of trying to follow the Law to obtain salvation) would not be enough to earn it (Galatians 2:16).